shorn/cdk-ipv6-toy/local/readme.md

-Everything in this dir gets ignored.
+Everything in this dir gets ignored be default.

 It can be used for storing input files, data files, output files, temporary build files or caches, whatever.